ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 [TF-IDF](#inverse-document-frequency-idf) needs the following information to be calculated:
 - The TF for all words in all documents
-- The number of documents a word occurs in for all words
+- The number of documents a word occurs in for all words of all documents

 [BM25](#best-match-25-bm25) needs the following information to be calculated:
 - The TF for all words in all documents
-- The number of documents a word occurs in for all words in all documents
+- The number of documents a word occurs in for all words of all documents
 - The document length of all documents, the number of all documents -> average document length

 The only difference in the required information is the document length and the number of all documents.
 It is explained why this doesn't make a big difference time wise.